Jeremiahk2/2D-Game-Engine/README.md

 ## ****Games****

 I put a Snake game I made using this engine in the games folder, as a demonstration of a game that can be made with this engine.
 I've also used this engine to make a 2D platformer, and a top-down tile-based game.
 To use this game engine, I suggest working off the template I put in this folder.

+## ****New Features****
+New features have been temporarily placed in another repo, linked here: https://github.com/Jeremiahk2/GameAI.
+In the future, these repos will be combined.
+New features can be found in the new repo.